Bella-iab35/ECE4160/Lab1.md

 ---
 # Lab 1A #
 ---
-## Prelab 1A##
+## Prelab 1A ##

-I already had the Arduino IDE installed, so as suggested by the lab instructions, that is the IDE I used to do this lab and future lab.
-The only thing I had to do for this part's prelab was to install the [json file](https://learn.sparkfun.com/tutorials/artemis-development-with-the-arduino-ide/setting-up-the-arduino-ide) for the Sparkfun Apollo boards manager and then add them to the Arduino IDE settings where it asks for "Additional boards manager URLS."
-With that linked, I was able to install the needed board manager so that I could connect to the SparkFun RedBoard Artemis Nano.
+I already had the Arduino IDE installed, so the only thing I had to do for this part's prelab was to install the [json file](https://learn.sparkfun.com/tutorials/artemis-development-with-the-arduino-ide/setting-up-the-arduino-ide) for the Sparkfun Apollo boards manager and add it to the IDE settings where it asks for "Additional boards manager URLS."
+Then I was able to install the needed board manager so that I could connect to the SparkFun RedBoard Artemis Nano.

 ## Tasks ##

 #### Blink: ####